tjeb/XTST/README.md

     java -jar ~/opt/XTST/XTST.jar -a 192.0.2.1 -p 47806 <xslt_file>

-There is also a helper wrapper script, which assumes there is an XSLT file in ~/opt/XTST/transform.xsl
+There is also a helper wrapper script, which assumes there is an XSLT file in ~/opt/XTST/transform.xsl.
+By default this file will contain a very basic transformation that transforms the example.xml in the source directory.

     ~/opt/XTST/xslt_transformer_service.sh start

 send_document.py is a basic script that simply reads a file and sends it to the server.

-    ~/opt/XTST/send_document.py ~/my_xml_doc.xml
+    ~/opt/XTST/send_document.py example.xml

 ### Protocol (version 1)